 In June 2016, the FASB issued ASU No. 2016-13, Financial Instruments-Credit Losses (Topic 326).
 The standard changes how entities will measure credit losses for most financial assets and certain other instruments that are not measured at fair value through net income.
-The Company will recognize an allowance for credit losses on available-for-sale securities rather than deductions in amortized cost.
+Financial assets measured at amortized cost will be presented at the net amount expected to be collected by using an allowance for credit losses.
 The standard is effective for fiscal years and interim periods beginning after December 15, 2019.
 Early adoption is permitted for all periods beginning after December 15, 2018.
-The Company is currently evaluating the impact that the standard will have on its condensed consolidated financial statements.
+The Company is currently evaluating the impact that the standard will have on its consolidated financial statements.

 In August 2016, the FASB issued ASU No. 2016-15, "Statement of Cash Flows (Topic 230): Classification of Certain Cash Receipts and Cash Payments.
 ASU 2016-15 identifies how certain cash receipts and cash payments are presented and classified in the Statement of Cash Flows.
 The standard is effective for fiscal years and interim periods beginning after December 15, 2017.
 The standard should be applied retrospectively and early adoption is permitted, including adoption in an interim period.
-The Company is currently in the process of evaluating the impact that the standard will have on its condensed consolidated financial statements.
+The Company is currently in the process of evaluating the impact that the standard will have on its consolidated financial statements.